anuradhawick/clipper/README.md

-# Clipper by AW
+# Clipper

 <p align="center" wi>
   <img src="./src-tauri//icons/icon.png" alt="Clipper by AW" width="300">
 </p>

-Clipper by AW is a versatile clipboard management and note-taking application designed specifically for developers.
+Clipper is a versatile clipboard management and note-taking application designed specifically for developers.
 It runs on Mac and Linux, leveraging the Tauri framework for a lightweight and secure experience.
 With Clipper, accessing your clipboard history and jotting down notes becomes seamless and integrated into your development workflow.

 ## 🛑 Disclaimer 🛑